 Sara Nichols is the Bernards Township Democratic Committee’s District 20 representative and Media Chair.
 She manages the BT Dems website and social media for the committee and campaigns.
-She has lived in Bernards Township for 8 years with her husband Neal Eisenstein, and their two children along with a lovable pup named Ellie.
+She has lived in Bernards Township for 8 years with her husband and their two children.

-In 2019, Sara executive produced and directed a two hour documentary on child marriage in the United States for A&E. When filming started, only one state (Delaware) had completely banned child marriage.
-Seeing firsthand just how much leadership in government at all levels matters, Sara joined the BTDC and put her skills as a filmmaker to use.
+Sara executive produced and directed a two hour documentary on child marriage in the United States for A&E. When filming started, only one state (Delaware) had completely banned child marriage.
+Seeing firsthand just how much leadership in government at all levels matters, Sara joined the BTDC and put her skills to use.

 Sara has created more than 600 hours of television for MTV, VH-1, Nickelodeon, ABC, E!, Oxygen, NBC, Discovery, SundanceTV, Bravo, and TLC.
 Her directing work includes music videos and image campaigns for artists including Janet Jackson, Beyonce, Mariah Carey and Gwen Stefani.

 In addition to her work in television and music, Sara was a programmer for the first two Women In The World summits for the Daily Beast featuring several high profile activists from around the world.
-She is on the Producers Council and member of the Producers Guild of America, and holds dual degrees from Syracuse University.
+She is a member of the Producers Guild of America (Producers Council), and holds dual degrees from Syracuse University.

 Believing that voter participation is key to a strong and thriving democracy, Jen has devoted herself to voter registration efforts all over Somerset County.
 She made a special effort to encourage young people to become fully engaged and knowledgeable voters, participating in numerous voter registration drives and classroom visits at Raritan Valley Community College.
 Separately, and on behalf of the Democratic party and its candidates, she has enlisted numerous allies to assist her in ensuring that all Democrats are not only registered but turn out to vote in all elections.